Opentrons/opentrons/api/docs/v2/modules/multiple_same_type.rst

-:og:description: How to use multiple modules of the same type in a Python protocol.
+:og:description: How to load and control multiple modules of the same type in a Python protocol.

 .. _moam: